Academic Calendar

 All students will complete a Work-Integrated Learning course during their program.

 The program will provide guidance in finding field placement opportunities; however, students are ultimately responsible for securing their own work placements, and all placements must be approved by the program.
-Students must comply with the Workplace Integrated Learning Policy regarding their field placement.
+Students must comply with the Work Integrated Learning Policy regarding their field placement.

 Junior- and Senior-Level Courses

-Courses numbered from 100 to 199 are considered junior level and courses numbered from 200 to 499 are considered senior level.
+Courses numbered from 100 to 199 are considered junior level, and courses numbered from 200 to 499 are considered senior level.

 Senior-Level Coursework Requirements